dmy3k/als-autobrightness/README.md

 # Adaptive brightness service

-Adaptive brightness service for laptops running KDE 6.
+Adaptive brightness service for laptops running linux with KDE 6 desktop.

-Ongoing [merge request](https://invent.kde.org/plasma/powerdevil/-/merge_requests/199) will land adaptive brightness into `PowerDevil`.
-Until then current app aims to deliver similar functionality.
+The project serves the purpose during the absense of official support in KWin or PowerDevil.

 ## Highlights